Essenpreis/FavoriteWallpapers/README.md

 # FavoriteWallpapers
-Powershell script that randomly chooses highly-rated image in a given folder and sets it as wall-paper
+Powershell script that randomly chooses a highly-rated image and sets it as wall-paper.
+A folder is given which is searched recursively.

+Usage: Set-FavoriteBackground -Folder c:\life